Elementary & High Schools

 Mistahi Sipiy provides a lunch program for it’s students (a nutritious breakfast as well as a hot lunch program).

 Mistahi Sipiy has an Elder’s Program where students can access cultural teachings.

-- High School Programs includes after school sports activities, cultural days and an Elder’s Program.
+- High School Programs includes after school sports activities, cultural days, Land Based Learning, and an Elder’s Program.

 - Elder’s program provides cultural teachings for students in school;

 - The BRFN lunch program provides nutritious meals daily for students attending school (a breakfast and hot lunch program).